 How to apply to be a Festival Assistant

-The application form for student helpers will be available from May 2014.
+The application form for festival assistants will be available from 01st October 2014 (download form below).
 The deadline for application submission is the 1st March 2015, please send your application by post or email before this date to:

 1st March 2015: Applications deadline for applications